 Add LocalBusiness and Organisation schema (and validate it)

 Structured data helps search engines interpret business details consistently.
-Google’s LocalBusiness structured data documentation explains that it can tell Google about business hours and more.
-See LocalBusiness structured data.
+Google’s documentation explains how LocalBusiness structured data can describe business details such as opening hours and more.

 LocalBusiness JSON-LD starter template (replace placeholders and keep aligned with visible page text):